 1. Urinary Tract Infection

 Your urinary tract can get infected by bacteria called Escherichia coli, which is generally found in the gastrointestinal tract but can sometimes make its way up to your urinary tract through contamination.
-One such urinary tract infection called cystitis can cause the walls of the urinary bladder to
+One such urinary tract infection called cystitis can cause the walls of the urinary bladder to swell up, causing blood cells to seep into your urine.
+Some urinary tract infections can heal within some time, whereas, some are persistent and need to be treated medically.

 2. Kidney Infections